-As of March 31, 2019, we had an accumulated deficit of approximately \$17.7 million, primarily as a result of a current loss of \$3.6 million and other significant losses incurred during previous fiscal years.
+As of March 31, 2020, we had an accumulated deficit of approximately \$17.3 million, primarily as a result of prior year losses.
 Historically, we have relied upon cash from operations and financing activities to fund all of the cash requirements of our business.
 However, no assurance can be provided that we will return to profitability and, even if we do return to profitability, extended periods of profitability and net income do not assure positive cash flows.
 Future periods of net losses from operations could result in negative cash flow, may cause us to default on certain covenants in our existing debt instruments and may hamper ongoing operations and prevent us from sustaining or expanding our business.
 We cannot assure you that we will achieve, sustain or increase profitability on a quarterly or annual basis in the future.
 If we do not achieve, sustain or increase profitability, our business will be adversely affected and our stock price may decline.